Page contents

 Honey Glazed Ham

 Pairing wine with honey-glazed ham can be a delightful combination, as the sweetness of the ham glaze contrasts with the saltiness and smokiness of the meat.
 A slightly sweet Riesling can be an excellent choice to complement honey-glazed ham.
 The wine’s natural sweetness can balance the sweetness of the glaze while its acidity cuts through the richness of the meat.
 Try the Allram Ried Heiligenstein Riesling 2022 from Austria, and see for yourself.
-Another white wine option is Gewürztraminer, which often has aromatic and slightly sweet characteristics.
-It pairs well with the sweet and savoury flavours of the ham.
-We recommend the Domaine Zind-Humbrecht Gewurztraminer Turckheim 2020.
+Alternatively, for something closer to home, consider the Dillions Bacchus 2022 from Sussex.
+With its bright citrus and elderflower notes, this award-winning English white is crisp, aromatic and fresh—an uplifting match for both the sweet and savoury elements of glazed ham.

 Roast Beef or Venison